buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

     Installing py.
     Generated interpreter '/sample-buildout/bin/py'.

-Notice that the recipe took the name of the recipe from the name of the section.
+Notice that the recipe took the name of the interpreter from the name of the section.

 The bin/py script now just restarts Python after specifying a special